The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 Dinner and Drinks: Fine Dining in Portree

-The View Restaurant at Cuillin Hills Hotel, which boasts one of the best views in town, offers a menu of exceptional locally sourced food.
+For dinner, make a reservation at The View Restaurant at Cuillin Hills Hotel.
+It boasts one of the best views in town, offers a menu of exceptional locally sourced food.

-Other options are the Michelin mentioned Scorrybreac Restaurant (a small 8-table establishment that features a tasting menu of local delicacies) and Sea Breezes (a harborside space specializing in locally caught seafood).
+Other options are the Michelin mentioned Scorrybreac Restaurant (a small establishment that features a tasting menu of local delicacies) and Sea Breezes (a harborside space specializing in locally caught seafood).

 It is essential to make reservations at nearly all Skye restaurants in advance – especially during the busy summer season.